Mozilla launches Boot to Gecko web-based mobile OS project

 Rather than confine application development to vendor-specific operating environments like iOS, Android, WP7, webOS, the much-maligned Symbian and so on, the B2G project is looking to develop a complete, standalone operating system that will give developers the tools they need to create locally-cached apps at least as capable as native device applications but that will work across mobile platforms.

-"We want to do Boot to Gecko the way we think open source should be done," says the project's Andreas Gal.
+While the similarly cloud-based Google Chrome OS heads mostly for netbook-like devices, Mozilla has its eyes on the phone/tablet arena for B2G.
+Unlike other so-called open source developments in that area, though, B2G's code - built around the Gecko engine that drives its Firefox browser and Thunderbird email client - will be available for all to see from the start."We want to do Boot to Gecko the way we think open source should be done," says the project's Andreas Gal.
 "In the open, from day one, for everyone to see and participate."

 As a starting point, the team intends to re-use a small portion of the lower layers of the Android OS.
 According to the project's Mike Shaver, this only represents the kernel and device drivers, in addition to libc and some ancillary bits and pieces.
 Although test hardware hasn't yet been chosen, the team says that it's likely that Tegra 2 devices will be chosen for initial rounds because of its support for hardware acceleration of open audio/video formats.